omahacodeschool/web-app__swimming-competition/README.md

 Progress up to this point is due Wednesday morning, but don't stay up so late getting it done that you're a zombie.
 Just aim for completion by then, but know that you can get help tomorrow if needed.

 ---

+#### Phase 2

+##### Part 1

+First, make sure you have completed the views/controllers needed for adding rows to _all_ of your tables.
+(Lots of copy-pasting, yes.)

+Now let's make sure things are organized before moving too far down.

+  - You should have one file per model.
+(This isn't required by ActiveRecord, but it's a very good practice.)
+  - You should have a few controllers, where all of the controller action inside of each are somewhat related.
+E.g. a controller for things an administrator does _before_ the tournament starts and another for what they do _while_ the tournament is going on.
+Or one controller per model.
+Or something else that is systematic and makes sense to you.
+  - Organize your views the same way you've organized your controller actions.
+So you should have folders in **app/views/** that relate to each controller file.
+E.g. if you have a *swimmers_controller.rb*, you should have a **app/views/swimmers** folder.
+And in that folder, put the view files that relate to that controller.
+    - If you have some views that don't fit anywhere, add them to a **app/views/misc/** folder.

+There is also a rule that ActiveRecord will enforce later, so let's get aligned with it now: All "foreign keys" (like `school_id` in the 'swimmers' table) should be named in **exact** accordance to these steps:

+1. Take the name of the **model** - e.g. `Competitor`, `Conference`, `School`, `Result`, etc and **lowercase it**.
+So `competitor`, `conference`, `school`, etc.
+2. Add `_id` to the end.
+So `competitor_id`, `conference_id`, `school_id`, etc.

+Make sure all of your foreign keys are named accordingly in **db/define_schema.rb**.
+Also make the changes to your views and controllers where needed, since changing the name of a column will change what methods ActiveRecord has gifted to your models.

+Additionally, any extraneous files?
+Delete them.
+And, of course, make sure your code is 100% indented perfectly.

+Submit for approval the usual way.

+##### Part 2

+So at this point, you should have the **C** of **CRUD** done.
+You can create records for each of your models.

+Move on to **R**.
+Build pages for viewing _all_ records of a particular model as well as for viewing just one record.
+Put links to these pages in sensible places in your web application.

+Once you have those simple[r] pages built, implement the following features as well.
+Note: These features can be part of a view you already have.
+You don't necessarily have to build brand new view files for the instructions below.

+  - List all **competitors** for just one event (which is identified by its ID).
+Example path for such a page: `/events/4/competitors`.
+    - This could also just be some new content you add to the view for one event's details page.
+- Everywhere that a school's name is displayed, also show the name of the conference.
+E.g. if a competitor's details page shows their school's name, it should also show the conference.
+- List the top three performers in an event.
+You can choose where this information goes--think of a sensible place.

+**After finishing those,** think of one more feature to add and get approval for it.
+Then implement that feature.
+(Make it something similar in complexity to the above features.)

+##### Part 3

+Let's.
+Get. _Logical._

+The list of the top three performers in an event should not be available until the event is complete.
+Add whatever new code is needed to make it so that the feature works like this:

+  - Administrator tries to view the top 3 performers for an event.
+    - If all competitors for that event have finished, and if all of their times have been entered, then show the top 3 performers.
+    - But if _not_, then show a message on the page that the event is not over yet.

+**After that...**

+Where else on the website is information not supposed to be accessible until (or after) a certain point?
+Think of a new feature related to this and get approval for it.
+Then implement it.